+SYLLABUS:

-SYLLABUS: Entrepreneurship is an essential survival tool in today's competitive business environment.
-Management and Entrepreneurship have an business environment.
+Entrepreneurship is an essential survival tool in today's competitive business environment.
 Management and Entrepreneurship have an impact on almost everything we see and do in today's world and are especially relevant in South Africa with the prevalence of small businesses.
 Students have the opportunity to take up an exciting career requiring talent and creativity as entrepreneurs (job makers).
 These modules introduce the wider context of the importance of good business management.
 Students will learn how businesses identify and get to know their target markets, and then how to manage products and people to build and maintain a sustainable business.
 A comprehensive approach to all aspects of business management is offered in the subject and allows students to explore the extensive scope of the business function.